nathaneastwood/fablore/src/languages/arcane.md

 <img src="https://d2hl7maqck52px.cloudfront.net/languages/language-arcane.webp" alt="language-arcane" class="center">

+Arcane maps one-to-one onto the English alphabet, so anything can be written in it.
+Every glyph above has been traced into a typeface — type below to see your own words in Arcane.

+<div data-arcane-translator></div>

+No glyph for **Z** has ever appeared in published card art, so it is the one letter that cannot be written; it renders as an empty rune above.

+Nor has any Arcane text ever shown a punctuation mark or a numeral — not the Runechant token, the Arcane Rising box, nor the book behind Lady Barthimont.
+Every attested inscription is letters and spaces alone, so that is all the typeface will write.

 The Arcane language is often on Runeblade cards and also appeared on the box art of Arcane Rising.
 The box says:

 > The shadows, shall rise again, releasing, the arcane, arts once, more.